CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_aws_account.md

 ### Optional

 - `account_id` (String) Filter the results to a specific AWS Account ID.
-When specified, returns details for the matching AWS account.
-Can be used together with organization_id filter for OR matching
+When both account_id and organization_id are specified, only accounts matching both are returned
 - `organization_id` (String) Filter the results to accounts within a specific AWS Organization.
-When specified, returns all AWS accounts associated with this organization ID.
-Can be used together with account_id filter for OR matching
+When both account_id and organization_id are specified, only accounts matching both are returned

 ### Read-Only